composite/promise-extended-spec/README.md

 Console output as,

 `1`

 `1`

-Yes, when call resolve function, that promise will think "My promise has done!". then, setInterval is still calling, but never increase variable `i`.
+Yes, when call resolve function, that promise will think "My promise has done!".

+then, setInterval is still calling with increase variable `i` but never bring to then argument.

+well.
+It's right. true. true.

+but, I want to more transfer infomation to promise object. what should I do?